fmichea/sm64-livesplit-autosplitter/README.md

 - Under "MENU > DATA > For 0 Star", flip between OFF and DWEND.
 DWEND should be selected at the start of stage RTA.
 This resets all stars in stage.
 - Enter painting or select stage in menu, this will start the timer.

+# Settings

+> :warning: Please leave all boxes unchecked unless you know what you are doing.

+## General Settings

+### Delayed Reset

+When resetting the game, the timer will reset and start in two distinct events by default.
+To use sound effects, it is sometimes necessary to make those two events happen on same frame to avoid the effect from being cut-off.

+Enable this option if you would like timer reset to be delayed until timer start.

+### Start on game launch instead of logo

+This should basically never be checked.
+Timer will start by default on the first frame of the logo, which is exactly 1.33s from console boot on real N64.
+Therefore timer should be configured with 1.33s offset.

+If instead you would like to start on "console start" (emulator start), you may check this option, however it is highly recommended against, because emulation start is visibly inconsistent and will result in inconsistent timing.
+Only use if default is not working.

+### Disable reset after end

+Touching the grand star will not cause a split if on the last split.
+Useful only for ROM hacks.

+### Disable RTA Mode

+Enable this option to disable RTA mode, this should be unnecessary as RTA mode only activates for splits with "RTA" in category name.

+### Disable Bowser Reds Delayed Split

+By default, getting the reds star inside the bowser level will not split immediately (like normal stars without stage exit would) but instead waits for pipe entry before splitting.
+Enable this setting if you would like split to happen immediately by default.

+## Game Region

+Game Region is detected automatically, you will not have to tick this unless it fails to detect for your ROM (it wont).

 # Additional Notes

 ## Footnotes: